 Another simple hack to weatherproof your door: Anytime you close it, lock the deadbolt to reinforce the seal and keep the draft away.

 The general rule of thumb is to keep your thermostat not lower than 50-60 Fahrenheit.
-Also, make sure that your pipes are properly insulated, so you don’t need to set your heating on full blast just to keep your mobile home warm at all times during winter.
+Insulate pipes to avoid overheating in mobile homes during winter.

-Heat tapes are plugged into an outlet, protecting your pipes from freezing temperatures; they are also used to prevent ice dams from forming in downspouts, gutters, and roof edges.
+Plug in heat tapes to prevent freezing pipes and ice dams.
 At a glance, they look like electrical extension cords that are specially designed to produce heat.

 If you’re using a radiator to heat your mobile home, install it in the coldest part, which is usually beneath a window.
 Meanwhile, keep it away from curtains, furniture, and other fire hazards.

-If your mobile home is drafty or it experiences fluctuating temperatures, it may be a sign that it has poor insulation, which can spike up your energy cost by up to 30%.
+Poor insulation in mobile homes can lead to high energy costs up to 30%.
 Fortunately, there are certain types of insulation materials that you can install on your own.
-However, other materials such as foam insulation require hiring a pro.
+However, other materials, such as foam insulation, require hiring a pro.

 If you’re looking for a resort-style mobile home park in Rancho Cordova, California, visit Mobil Country Club or call us at 916-635-6166.
 This charming neighborhood is located near Lake Natoma, Folsom Lake, and the American River Parkway.

-As a family-friendly community, Mobil Country Club has a recreational hall where residents share food, hold parties, and play bingo, billiards, and cards.
+Mobil Country Club offers recreational activities and is family-friendly.
 Visit our website now to learn more about our resort-style amenities.